What are the aims of this leaflet?

 This information leaflet does not list all the potential side effects of apremilast.
 To find out more about this medication please speak to your dermatologist, specialist nurse or pharmacist.

-For more details, you may look at the drug information sheet, which comes as an insert with your prescription for apremilast:
+For more details, please read the drug information sheet, which comes as an insert with your prescription for apremilast.

 This leaflet aims to provide accurate information about the subject and is a consensus of the views held by representatives of the British Association of Dermatologists: individual patient circumstances may differ, which might alter both the advice and course of therapy given to you by your doctor.